ceferrari/ZeroLatency/README.md

 ## 🧩 Extra

+This script focuses on maximizing system responsiveness and minimizing latency through automated tweaks, but there are additional tools that can complement its effects.
+These tools further enhance optimizations that are highly system-specific, hardware-dependent, or otherwise impractical to replicate fully within a single script.
+For example, utilities like MSI-specific tuning software provide granular control over interrupt handling and core assignment across diverse hardware configurations.
+Using them alongside this script can help achieve even lower latency and a more finely tuned system without duplicating effort.

 ### [Process Lasso](https://bitsum.com)

+WIP

 ### [Go Interrupt Policy](https://github.com/spddl/GoInterruptPolicy)

 Modern and comprehensive utility designed to replace older tools like the [Interrupt Affinity Tool](https://www.techpowerup.com/download/microsoft-interrupt-affinity-tool) and [MSI Tool](https://forums.guru3d.com/threads/windows-line-based-vs-message-signaled-based-interrupts-msi-tool.378044), providing a single solution for optimizing device interrupts in Windows.
 The software's primary function is to manage Message Signaled Interrupts (MSI), a more efficient, lower latency method of interrupt handling compared to traditional line-based interrupts, by allowing users to control interrupt priorities and assign specific CPU cores affinities to handle device interrupts.

+WIP

 ### [Custom Resolution Utility](https://www.monitortests.com/forum/Thread-Custom-Resolution-Utility-CRU)

+WIP

 ## 🤝 Contributing